aeriab/Express-React-Project/README.md

 If you change and save any file, the website will automatically update thanks to nodemon

-Remember that the server must be running to use the backend, so run:
+TO START THE WEBSITE the server must be running to use the backend, so run:

+cd server

 node server.js

-whenever you boot this project up and start developing
+cd ..

+cd client

+npm start